CarmeTeam/Carme-Docu/InstallDoc/README.md

 - `CARME_SLURM="yes"` installs SLURM. `CARME_SLURM="no"` uses an already existing SLURM.
 If you choose to install SLURM, but you already have SLURM installed, then Carme will ask you if you want to reinstall the workload management tool.
 - `CARME_SLURM_CLUSTER_NAME="mycluster"` is your SLURM cluster name.
 Choose the name that you want.
 If you are using an already existing SLURM, then your cluster name is given with `sacctmgr show cluster`.
 - `CARME_SLURM_PARTITION_NAME="carme"` is your SLURM partition name.
 Choose the name that you want.
 If you are using an already existing SLURM, you may have more than one partition.
 - `CARME_SLURM_ACCELERATOR_TYPE="cpu"` enforces Carme-demo to work with CPUs only.
-(GPUs will be inlcuded in the next Carme-demo release).
+(GPUs will be included in the next Carme-demo release).
 - `CARME_SLURM_SLURMCTLD_PORT=6817` is the SLURM controller port.
 If you use an already existing SLURM, this port may be different.
 Refer to `SlurmctldPort` in your `slurm.conf` to know you actual port.
 - `CARME_SLURM_SLURMD_PORT=6818` is the SLURM daemon port.
 If you use an already existing SLURM, this port may be different.
 Refer to `SlurmdPort` in your `slurm.conf` to know you actual port.

+  **Note:** Advanced SLURM features can be implemented manually.

 VENDORS